prevent people from stealing your work. This tool is a Web UI to the excellent (and open source)

 |Identifier Names Generator||

-Use this option to control how identifiers (variable names, functions names, etc) will be obfuscated.hexadecimal
+Use this option to control how identifiers (variable names, functions names, etc) will be obfuscated.dictionary

 Generates random identifier names using a hexadecimal pattern (e.g:

 This options makes all global identifiers have a specific prefix.

 Use this option when obfuscating multiple files that are loaded on the same page.
 This option helps to avoid conflicts between global identifiers of these files.
 Use a different prefix for each file.

 Enables the obfuscation of global variables and function names with declaration.